chali/dependency-management-samples/use-cases/uc-substitution/README.md

 _If builds use fixed versions but still fixes should be provided_:
 The platform team publishes a [plugin](substitute-by-deprecation/build-with-fixed-dependency-versions-and-fix-plugin/buildSrc/src/main/kotlin/MyDependencyFixPlugin.kt) with "fix" rules that replace certain versions.

+**Feedback / Questions**

+How to solve substitution of one module by another module?
+Original example sub-all -> sub-core.
+Substitution range to one version (Deprecate the whole range) is not implemented.
+Will it be or we have to do it?
+Right now we are proving fixes for deprecation as part of our rule.
+Do we need deprecation or just applying fix plugin would work?
+My understanding is that after all features are implemented FixPlugin won't be neccessary.
+Example how to opt out from the platform provided rule (prefer is probably easy. how about reject, strict?)